4eck Media

 Möbel-Website 404 im Index

 The .de page still has the page content, but the product is sold out.
-Nevertheless, it is astonishing that Google has the 404 page in the index and the German counterpart with available page content does not.
+Nevertheless, it is astonishing that Google has the 404 page (.at) in the index and the German counterpart with available .de page content does not.

 Produktseite im Möbelshop